Lab-Pain/oregon-psilocybin-nsduh/README.md

 - NSDUH estimates use survey weights (`svydesign` with VEREP, VESTR_C, ANALWT2_C)
 - OPS data are aggregate counts; individual records are not available and clients are not deduplicated across quarters
-- Approximately 35% of OPS encounters lack demographic data due to client opt-out or service center reporting noncompliance
-- OPS percentages use respondent denominators, not total encounters
 - Income brackets differ between sources and are presented separately
 - OPS race/ethnicity uses Oregon REALD primary racial identity categories, collapsed to five groups for comparison